U-GHOST/Investments-Vault/README.md

 # Investments Vault
-* A simple insight to my personal investment ideas.
+* A simple insight into my personal investment ideas.
 ---